Get Started with a Free Quote!

 • Violation of Standards

-At SeamlessChex, we understand the difficulties merchants on the MATCH and TMF list face, and we strive to create solutions that support those companies.
-We believe that getting approved for a TMF or MATCH list merchant account shouldn’t be stressful, so we take the hassle out of payment processing to offer you flexible solutions that suit every business.
+At SeamlessChex, we understand the difficulties merchants on the MATCH and TMF list face, and we strive to create merchant account solutions that support those companies.
+We believe that getting approved for a TMF or MATCH list merchant account shouldn’t be stressful, so we take the hassle out of payment processing to offer you flexible account solutions that suit every business.

 Contact us today to get started.

-Discover The Payment Processing Solution That's Right For You
+Discover The Payment Processing Solution That's Right For Your Business

 E-check